antonrh/anydi/docs/usage.md

 from dataclasses import dataclass from unittest import mock

-from anydi import auto
-from anydi.testcontainer import TestContainer
+from anydi import auto, TestContainer

 @dataclass(kw_only=True)